Are you concerned regarding Nitrates in your Drinking water? Do you have a reason to be concerned?

 haemoglobin in the foetus or infant less than 6 months old preventing oxygen from binding and being distributed around the body.
 Symptoms include blueness around the

-, hence the name ‘blue baby’ syndrome and in severe cases can affect breathing and be life-threatening.
+mouth, hands, and feet, hence the name ‘blue baby’ syndrome and in severe cases can affect breathing and be life-threatening.
 By 6 months of age infants have only mature haemoglobin which does not bind to nitrite.
 This allows oxygen to freely bind to haemoglobin and ‘blue baby’ syndrome does not occur.

 Fully breastfed infants are not affected as nitrites do not enter the breastmilk.
 Very few cases of ‘blue baby’ syndrome have been reported in New Zealand, though nitrates in groundwater have been rising in the last twenty years.